REASONS FOR CHOOSING

 their views are respected.
 This is NOT true at most universities.

 - Windsor is a hotbed of mathematical talent.
-One Windsor high school,

-also holds training sessions for the annual undergraduate North American Putnam
+The Department of Math & Stat also holds training sessions for the annual undergraduate North American Putnam

 government, industry.

-major).
 That will look great on any transcript.

 programs in Education and Mathematics.
 The advantage of this program is that